colinw10/huddl-app/docs/copilot-task/02-PSEUDOCODE-EXAMPLES.md

 // Hint: Look at AuthContext.jsx (Natalia builds) as a reference for structure
 // Hint: For async operations, use async/await for cleaner code

-import { createContext, useState, useEffect, useContext } from 'react';
+import { createContext, useState, useEffect, useContext } from "react";
-import * as postsService from '../services/postsService';
+import * as postsService from "../services/postsService";

 export const PostsContext = createContext();